Laidout/laxkit/README.md

 By default, 'make install' will plop down everything in /usr/local/include and /usr/local/lib.
 The end result is three libraries:

-liblaxkit.a        The laxkit core
+`liblaxkit.a        The laxkit core
-liblaxinterfaces.a The laxkit interfaces liblaxatts.a       Only the LaxFiles parts of the Laxkit (included in liblaxkit.a)
+`liblaxinterfaces.a The laxkit interfaces

 COMPILING FROM GIT